projectcontour/contour/design/multiple-listeners-design.md

 In this scenario, Contour must be able to determine which Listener(s) to attach virtual hosts and routes to.
 As an initial implementation, we are imposing a strict requirement for the Gateway spec in order to be compatible with Ingress and HTTPProxy:
 - the Gateway _must_ have one or two Listeners.
-- if the Gateway has one Listener, it _must_ be named `http` and will be used as the insecure Listener.
+- if the Gateway has one Listener, it _must_ be named `ingress_http` and will be used as the insecure Listener.
-- if the Gateway has two Listeners, the second _must_ be named `https` and will be used as the secure Listener.
+- if the Gateway has two Listeners, the second _must_ be named `ingress_https` and will be used as the secure Listener.

 A valid Gateway spec for this use case looks like:
 ```yaml